GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/README.md

 of accidental deletions, the script renames the existing nc files (by appending BACKUP to their name).
 These files can be manually deleted later if required.

+### dart_check_codes

+Contains scripts we used for processing dart data and comparing with results at particular source-zones.